-Always use the shortest form of a math operator symbol wherever possible.
+Ideally, on always uses the shortest form of a math operator symbol wherever possible.
 So U+2260 should be used for the not equal sign instead of the combining sequence U+003D U+0338.
 This rule concurs with Normalization Form C (NFC) used on the web.
 If a negated operator is needed that does not have a precomposed form, the character U+0338 COMBINING LONG SOLIDUS OVERLAY can be used to indicate negation.
+On the other hand, for accented alphabetic characters used as variables, ideally only decomposed sequences are used since there are no precomposed math alphanumerical symbols.

-On the other hand, for accented alphabetic characters used as variables, use fully decomposed sequences, e.g., use $\langle U+0061, U+0308 \rangle$ for ä, not U+00E4.
 Mathematics uses a multitude of combining marks that greatly exceeds the predefined composed characters in Unicode.
-It is better to have the math display facility handle all of these cases uniformly to give a consistent look between characters that happen to have a fully composed Unicode character and those that do not.
+Accordingly, it is better to have the math display facility handle all of these cases uniformly to give a consistent look between characters that happen to have a fully composed Unicode character and those that do not.
 The combining character sequences also typically have semantics as a group, so it is handy to be able to manipulate and search for them individually without having to have special tables to decompose characters for this purpose.
-Note that this rule does not concur with Normalization Form C for the upright alphabetic characters in the BMP, but it does work with the math alphabetic characters, since the latter have no composed versions.
-Since material transmitted on the web may be subjected to NFC, mathematical software needs to be aware that accented BMP characters may end up being composed, even though the program that created them did not compose them.
-BMP accented characters used in text appearing in mathematical expressions (see Sec.
-"Other Characters") should conform to NFC.
+Note that this approach does not concur with Normalization Form C for the upright alphabetic characters (ASCII letters).
+To facilitate interchange on the Web, accented characters should conform to NFC when interchanged.
+However, to achieve consistent results, a mathematical display system should transiently decompose such letters when used in mathematical expressions and use a single algorithm to place embellishments.

-2.8 Operators
+2.7 Operators